aw-creative/prog-prop-test/README.md

 ## Instructions

-Clone this Repository
+Clone this Repository.
-In the root folder run composer install
+In the root folder run composer install.
-Copy the env.example file to .env
+Copy the env.example file to .env.
-Enter your getaddress.io api key in to the bottom of the .env file you just created
+Enter your getaddress.io api key in to the bottom of the .env file you just created.

 ## Laravel Lumen